to improve access to psychological therapies for people in Bristol, North

 Further updates including

-public Frequently Asked Questions, will be published on the CCG’s website.
+public Frequently Asked Questions, are available on the IAPT page.